mmilano/SidePanelCollapse/README.md

 4. When the install has completed successfully, `gulp demo` will build all of the files and start a local node-based web server to serve the web pages.

-    When the gulp tasks run, and if no errors occur, there will be a message about the web server in the stream of status messages displayed (like the one below, but your listed IP address may be different or not displayed at all).
+    When the gulp tasks run, and if no errors occur, there will be a message about the web server somewhere in the stream of status messages displayed.
+It will be like the one below, but your listed IP address may be different (or not displayed at all).

 ```shell
 > gulp demo